DataSets and DataLoaders

 num_workers=0, pin_memory=False, drop_last=False)

-Now that I have a DataSet and a DataLoader defined and instantiated, I define a function that loops over the batches to calculate the mean and standard deviation of the bands at the pixel-level.
+Now that I have a DataSet and a DataLoader defined and instantiated, I define a function that loops over the mini-batches to calculate the mean and standard deviation of the bands at the pixel-level.
 This function was obtained from the provided link.
 I then run this function on the DataLoader object.
 The result is a set of band means and standard deviations as 1D tensors.
 Again, these values can be useful for normalizing the data.

 When you have separate training, testing, and validation sets, it is common to calculate the band means and standard deviations from the training data only but then apply these values to all three DataSets to perform the normalization.
 This is so that all of the DataSets will have a similar distribution and also to avoid a data leak, in which the model learns something about the testing and/or validation data, which is not desired if we aim to assess overfitting and generalization.
 Sometimes data will be normalized using means and standard deviations from another dataset.
 This is especially common when using transfer learning since we want the input data to have a distribution that is similar to that of the data used to train the original model.